lifeofreilly/EchoBot/README.md

 Building an Executable Jar:
 > mvn package

-The excutable jar can be found at: ./target/TweetBot-1.0-SNAPSHOT.jar
+The executable jar can be found at: ./target/TweetBot-1.0-SNAPSHOT.jar

 Usage:
 -------------------------